-This topic describes what is included in the Purchase spend analysis content pack for Microsoft Power BI.
-It explains how to access the reports that are included in the content pack, and provides information about the data model and entities that are used to build the content pack.
+This topic describes what is included in the Purchase spend analysis Microsoft Power BI content.
+It explains how to access the Power BI reports, and provides information about the data model and entities that are used to build the content.

 - Year-to-date purchase (by vendor group and individual vendors, procurement category and individual products, and vendor location)

 - Year-over-year purchase change (by vendor group and procurement category)

 The content uses purchase transactional data, and provides both an aggregate view of the company-wide purchase figures and a breakdown of purchase spending by vendor and product.
 Reports highlight changes in purchase spending over time.
 Therefore, the reports can be used to alert managers about positive and negative spending trends for individual vendors and products.
 Additionally, charts show purchase spending for different procurement categories and vendor groups.
 Therefore, category and regional managers can use the charts to help identify changes in spending behavior.

 Accessing the Power BI content